isomerpages/pmo-stratgroup/media-centre/speeches/_posts/2008-08-17-national-day-rally-2008-speech-by-prime-minister.md

 c.
 Helped with education costs, e.g. extended university and poly bursaries and topped up post-secondary education accounts
 d.
 Overall strategy to help middle-income – keep taxes low, to minimise your burden
 e.
 Personal income tax
-&nbsp; i.
+&nbsp;&nbsp;&nbsp; i.
 Already lower than most other countries, including Hong Kong except for the highest income group
-&nbsp; ii.
+&nbsp;&nbsp;&nbsp; ii.
 This year generous personal income tax rebate – 20%, specifically aimed at the middle-income groups, total $380 mn

 f.
 Car-related taxes
-&nbsp; i.
+&nbsp;&nbsp;&nbsp; i.
 Used to be a significant burden, because of high car ownership taxes
-&nbsp; ii.
+&nbsp;&nbsp;&nbsp; ii.
 Discussed this at the Economic Review Committee
-&nbsp; iii.
+&nbsp;&nbsp;&nbsp; iii.
 Decided on a major policy shift
-&nbsp;&nbsp; 1.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 1.
 Reduce ownership charges and taxes, e.g. ARF, excise duties, road tax, and release more COEs
-&nbsp;&nbsp; 2.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 2.
 Enable more people to afford cars
-&nbsp;&nbsp; 3.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 3.
 Increase ERP to control congestion
-&nbsp; iv.
+&nbsp;&nbsp;&nbsp; iv.
 Compare 2000 with 2008 (Slide 10)
-&nbsp;&nbsp; 1.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 1.
 Overall, vehicle-related revenues halved – from $6.1 bn in FY2000 to $3.4 bn this FY (2008)
-&nbsp;&nbsp; 2.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 2.
 Reduced ownership charges by a huge amount
-&nbsp;&nbsp; 3.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 3.
 Doubled ERP, but still very small by comparison
-&nbsp; v.
+&nbsp;&nbsp;&nbsp; v.
 Hence more households now own cars (Slide 11)
-&nbsp;&nbsp; 1.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 1.
 Overall figures – number of car owning households increased by 1/3, from 320,000 in 2000 to 430,000 this year
-&nbsp;&nbsp; 2.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 2.
 For individuals – big difference when you buy a car
-&nbsp;&nbsp; 3.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 3.
 Actual example of a 1.6L Toyota Corolla (Slide 12)
-&nbsp;&nbsp;&nbsp; a.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; a.
 In 2000, paid $110,000 (all in + ownership charges)
-&nbsp;&nbsp;&nbsp; b.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; b.
 Today, pay much less – $64,000
-&nbsp;&nbsp;&nbsp;c.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; c.
 Even though OMV is about the same (2000 - $19,000, 2008 - $17,000)
-&nbsp; vi.
+&nbsp;&nbsp;&nbsp; vi.
 Result – more cars around us
-&nbsp;&nbsp; 1.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 1.
 Can see it in more crowded HDB car parks
-&nbsp;&nbsp; 2.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 2.
 And on the roads

 Hence need for recent increase in ERP charges

  a.
 Many people are upset
-&nbsp; i.
+&nbsp;&nbsp;&nbsp; i.
 But have to see the bigger picture
-&nbsp; ii.
+&nbsp;&nbsp;&nbsp; ii.
 In fact, they are (unconsciously) benefitting from the overall policy to reduce car taxes, and lighten burden on them

 b.
 Considered carefully how to adjust ERP without increasing burden
-&nbsp; i.
+&nbsp;&nbsp;&nbsp; i.
 Worked out a package
-&nbsp; ii.
+&nbsp;&nbsp;&nbsp; ii.
 Raised ERP but also reduced Road Tax at the same time
-&nbsp; iii.
+&nbsp;&nbsp;&nbsp; iii.
 Overall cost has actually come down
-&nbsp; iv.
+&nbsp;&nbsp;&nbsp; iv.
 Example of a 1.6L car again
-&nbsp;&nbsp; 1.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 1.
 Will pay more ERP per year
-&nbsp;&nbsp; 2.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 2.
 But more than offset by 15% reduction in Road Tax
-&nbsp;&nbsp; 3.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 3.
 On average drivers enjoy net savings
-&nbsp;&nbsp;&nbsp; a.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; a.
 ERP – pay $76 more
-&nbsp;&nbsp;&nbsp; b.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; b.
 Road Tax – pay $130 less
-&nbsp;&nbsp;&nbsp; c.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; c.
 Savings – $54 every year

 c.
 People may not realise or remember
-&nbsp; i.
+&nbsp;&nbsp;&nbsp; i.
 How much Road Tax they are paying, or paid last year
-&nbsp; ii.
+&nbsp;&nbsp;&nbsp; ii.
 Sometimes another family member pays the tax
-&nbsp;&nbsp; 1.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 1.
 I asked one driver if she had received her Road Tax reduction
-&nbsp;&nbsp; 2.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 2.
 She said she had to check with her husband!
-&nbsp;&nbsp; 3.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 3.
 So she does not connect the ERP charges with the road tax reduction.
 Her IU beeps when she goes through the ERP gantry, but there is no beep when her husband receives the road tax benefit

 d.
 We will do more to draw the connections, and explain how the middle-income have actually benefited from government policies

 Also improving public transport as alternative to cars

 a.
 Building more rail lines
 b.
 Running some 800 more train trips per week – reducing waiting time and overcrowding during peak hours
 c.
 Improving bus services
 d.
 Making transfers more convenient, and increasing transfer rebates
 e.
 Cannot have every household owning a car, but will have a first class public transport system for everyone

 #### **HDB RENTAL FLATS**

 Besides cars and public transport, we must also pay attention to wider needs of the public

 a.
 Can get a good sense of their problems from mix of MPS cases
 b.
 Not many job seekers, compared to the last recession
 c.
 Some hardship cases – we have many schemes to help them
 d.
 One worrying trend – more are looking for HDB rental flats
-&nbsp; i.
+&nbsp;&nbsp;&nbsp; i.
 Applications have tripled in a year
-&nbsp; ii.
+&nbsp;&nbsp;&nbsp; ii.
 Rental appeals now form  the bulk of their MPS cases
 e.
 HDB is building more rental flats
 f.
 But not all who apply for rental flats are truly in need
-&nbsp; i. e.g. one applicant (60-year-old lady) with 3 children, 2 of whom are living in private properties; her children told HDB they were prepared to hire a maid to look after their parent in the rental flat!
+&nbsp;&nbsp;&nbsp; i. e.g. one applicant (60-year-old lady) with 3 children, 2 of whom are living in private properties; her children told HDB they were prepared to hire a maid to look after their parent in the rental flat!
-&nbsp;&nbsp; ii.For them, rental flats are not the right solution
+&nbsp;&nbsp;&nbsp; ii.For them, rental flats are not the right solution
-&nbsp;&nbsp;iii.
+&nbsp;&nbsp;&nbsp; iii.
 Instead they should look for other viable alternatives:
-&nbsp;&nbsp;&nbsp; 1.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 1.
 Rent out a room or even the whole flat
-&nbsp;&nbsp;&nbsp; 2.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 2.
 Lease buy-back scheme for 2R and 3R flats, which will be implemented soon; or
-&nbsp;&nbsp;&nbsp; 3.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 3.
 Move into smaller flats or studio apartments

 g.
 MND/HDB will review the rental flat scheme
-&nbsp; i.
+&nbsp;&nbsp;&nbsp; i.
 Keep rental flats an effective safety net for the minority of genuinely needy families, with no assets or family support

 #### **MORE HELP**